How To Keep Your Home Security Cameras Safe?

 Make Your Home Wireless Network Secure

-The first thing you should do to protect your cameras from being hacked is to secure your WiFi network.
-This may include setting a strong password for your home router, utilizing the WPA2-AES encryption method, switching off guest networking, altering the default SSID name, and so on.
+To safeguard your cameras from hacking, start by securing your WiFi network.
+This involves setting a strong password for your home router, using WPA2-AES encryption, disabling guest networking, and changing the default SSID name.

 Turn Off Remote Online Monitoring